 • Increased customer loyalty.

-JavaScript frameworks remain the backbone of front-end web development, and 2025 is proving to be another transformative year.
-The rapid evolution of frameworks like React, Vue, Angular, and Svelte has been joined by newer players, with an emphasis on performance, developer experience, and scalability.
+JavaScript frameworks remain the backbone of front-end web development, and 2026 is proving to be another transformative year.
+The rapid evolution of frameworks like React, Vue, Angular, and Svelte has been joined by newer players such as Qwik, Astro, and meta‑framework enhancements — with emphasis on performance, developer experience, edge rendering, and hybrid approaches

 As the complexity of web applications grows, frameworks are focusing on reducing bundle sizes, streamlining server-side rendering, and integrating with AI-driven development workflows.
 Importantly, the choice of framework is now less about brand loyalty and more about aligning with project goals and sustainability requirements.